EPC QR code: History

-In the course of 2012, Austrian payment facilitator STUZZA (now part of PSA Payment Services Austria) defined the content of a QR code that could be used to initiate money transfers within the Single Euro Payments Area.
+In 2012, the Austrian payment facilitator STUZZA (now part of PSA Payment Services Austria) defined the content of a QR code that could be used to initiate money transfers within the Single Euro Payments Area.

 In February 2013, the European Payments Council (EPC) published the document 'Quick Response Code: Guidelines to Enable Data Capture for the Initiation of a Credit Transfer'.

 These guidelines were quickly adopted by the Austrian banks.
-These QR code can be recognized thanks to the words "Zahlen mit Code" on the right.
+These QR code can be recognised thanks to the words "Zahlen mit Code" (Pay with Code) on the right.